SpongePowered/SpongeDocs/source/troubleshooting.rst

 Java is not installed on your Computer
 --------------------------------------

-**Solution**: Download and Install Java Runtime Engine (JRE) version 6 for your operating system.
-Sponge (and Minecraft) are built on Java 6, however you are reccommended and encouraged to use Java 7.
-Java 8 does not currently have widespread usage so installing it is not reccomended.
+**Solution**: Download and install the latest version of the  Java Runtime Environment (JRE) available for your operating system.
+Sponge (and Minecraft) are built on Java 6, however you are recommended and encouraged to use Java 7.
+Java 8 does not currently have widespread usage so installing it is not recommended.
 Oracle Java is a good option for most Operating Systems.

 Network connection failure (or DDoS attack)